top of page

 Not so fast...

-A process like that is never easy, especially when the ground is uneven and the heat of the day is beating down on you with a vengeance.
-It took us roughly two hours of re-hooking and unhooking caravans, levelling, and using rocks/bricks to raise the wheels — anything we could find to get the caravan level.
+A process like that is never easy, especially when the ground is so incredibly uneven and the heat of the day is beating down on you with a vengeance.
+It took us roughly two hours of re-hooking and unhooking two caravans, levelling, and using rocks/bricks to raise the wheels—anything we could find to get the caravan level.

 The next task was to get as much of the tent up as possible before the chilly evening swept in.

-It was a scrumptious meal, especially after a tiring, physical day.
+It was a scrumptious meal, especially after a long physical day.

-After they left, this was the situation we faced...
+After they left, this was the living situation we faced:

-With the cold evening about to descend on us, we quickly finished putting up the sides of the tent and got as many of our belongings under shelter as possible — the evening and early morning dew can often be as wet as rain.
+With the cold evening about to descend on us, we quickly finished putting up the sides of the tent and got as many of our belongings under shelter as possible—the evening and early morning dew can often be as wet as rain, so nothing could be left on the ground or out to get drenched.
 We then transferred our bedding to our new caravan and any essential belongings for the night.

-After a good, hot shower, we sunk happily into our new bed, ready for our first night’s sleep in our cosy new home.
+After a lovely hot shower, we sank happily into our new bed, ready for our first night’s sleep in our cosy new home.

 But those concerns could wait until tomorrow.

-For now, we soaked in the surroundings of our spacious new home and the excitement that it was all ours.
-What a wonderful blessing!
+For now, we enjoyed soaking in the surroundings of our beautiful, spacious new home and the excitement that it was all ours.
+What a wonderful blessing from God.

-We soon drifted off into a beautiful, peaceful sleep, listening to the cool evening breeze whistling through the Acacia trees and the distant calls of jackal pups echoing into the crisp dark night.
+We soon drifted off into a restful, peaceful sleep, listening to the cool evening breeze whistling through the Acacia trees above and the distant calls of jackal pups echoing into the crisp dark night.

 Our adventures were just beginning.